 3 – When sheep are hungry, they will stay on their feet and continue to wander around for one more mouthful.
 Until they are satisfied, they will not lie down.
 Besides physical hunger, if I am emotionally or spiritually unsatisfied, I cannot rest.
 It is only You, Father, who can meet all my needs.

 Rather than continue to chew on the same old issues and sins, You have shown me a “promised land” where I can live in Your victory and have all I need.
 There, is peace and safety.
-Help me let go of those hurts form the past and be satisfied with Your provision.
+Help me let go of those hurts from the past and be satisfied with Your provision.

 4 – Sheep can be tormented and driven to distraction by all kinds of flies and ticks.
 Without the care of a good shepherd who applies repellants, dips and balms, a flock will be unable to eat or sleep at all.
 They can literally be ”bugged” to death.

 When things “bug” me, I too need to come to You, my Shepherd.
 Lying down to go to sleep, all the worries of the day return to replay in my mind.
 There have been nights I hardly slept, anxious about my circumstances and what I would do.
 But when I give them over to You, Lord, You give me a new perspective.
 I see things differently.

 You show me ways to deal with things, solutions I couldn’t have imagined.
 Or tell me to stand aside and You will handle it for me.
 Or help me forget about it and move on.
 Or maybe You do not change my circumstances, but Your presence gives me the strength to bear it.
 You give me peace, so I can sleep.

 Thank You for being my Good Shepherd.
 Remind me to take advantage of the peace and safety You offer me.

 Remind me to spend time in Your presence.
 There I find freedom from all fears, anxiousness, hunger and pests.
 When my sleep is sweet, it is a gift from You.
 And You alone, O Lord.
 Amen